The Bridge at Remagen: Release

+Reception

+Critical response

+The film holds a 20% on Rotten Tomatoes, based on 5 reviews, with an average rating of 5.60 out of 10.

 Wolper says, "perhaps it was not the best idea to distribute a film about war and heroism at the height of the war in Vietnam.
 The film received mixed reviews.
 It was accused of being too realistic and not realistic enough ...
 Given the circumstances, I think it is a fine picture and it plays quite often on television."

-Filmink said "it's tough and fast and looks great."
+FilmInk said "it's tough and fast and looks great."

 2007 radio play

-In 2007, Vaughn played himself in a BBC Radio 4 dramatisation of the events surrounding the invasion.
+In 2007, Vaughn played himself in a BBC Radio 4 dramatization of the events surrounding the invasion.